Bukixo/udemy-angular4/typescript/typescript.md

 Using the **let** keyword means that the variable is scoped to the nearest block instead.
 That way we can catch any errors before compile time.
-Typescipt compiles code into es5 code which is supportted by all other browers thats why in the js we would see var rather than let
+Typescipt compiles code into es5 code which is supported by other browsers, that's why in the js we would see var rather than let

 ~~~ typescript
 function doSomethingElse() {